To govern oneself primarily by ideas, principles, and preferences is a good thing.

 Hollywood can’t understand why viewership across the country is declining.
 Maybe it should stop making movies that show everything in our society in a negative light.
 Maybe Hollywood—if it hates government, religion, and business so much—should show the rest of us—through fiction—how those organizations can operate constructively.

-Notice how there are hundreds of movies portraying the future of the world in a negative light (dystopian and post-apocalyptic storylines).
+Notice how hundreds of movies portray the future of the world in a negative light (dystopian and post-apocalyptic storylines).
 I’m trying to think of even one movie that shows the future in a positive light that doesn’t first require the destruction and replacement of our society.
 Can you think of one?

 I long for,